Whalepool/bitfinex-trades-to-chart/readme.md

 ### Todo

-- Pass argment to disable clearing of historical markers, ie `node run.js --no-clear` for example
+- Pass argment to specify just a specific pair, ie, `node run.js BTCUSD`
 - If bitfinex would allow the 'updating' of existing markers, they could grow as more of a trade is executed at a price, ie,  0.1 btc is sold at price X, market is 1 pixel, then 1 btc is sold at the same price from the same order, so the dot pixel 'grows' in size
-- On WS connect, request historical 200 last trades, build trade cache/memory etc, plot historical on launch
 - 'dot' size could be caculated from a percentile of all the other trades in memory, so, is this a large amount of small amount relative to the last trade memory/cache etc

 ### Credits